Reduce dropoffs

 We needed a holistic approach — it was time for Design to sell the organization on a compelling, effective, and comprehensive solution.

-Putting key metrics into perspective
+Putting the metrics into perspective

 Zillow’s most important CTA is the contact agent button.
 Users who click it are connected with an agent who pays Zillow for the lead.